 The SUN Workstation - RSG's first substantial dive into large-scale GIS applications through the Georgia Statewide Modeling project.
 The high-powered Sun Microsystems workstation was the only way to run ESRI's early ArcInfo platform.

 A corporate goal established to limit the firm to 20 people or less.

 RSG outgrows its first home and moves into a larger space on Olcott Drive in White River Junction, Vermont.

 RSG was retained for its second largest project to date with Chittenden County RPC.

 The Forecasts Project with the US Department of Defense was contracted - RSG's largest to date.

 Truck noise modeling in Hookset for Dubois & King launched RSG's capabilities in environmental acoustics.

 With work for Chittenden County RPC, RSG builds its first travel forecasting model.

 A task within a traffic study for Rutland Mall, RSG's first air modeling project kicked off the firm's environmental work.

 A spin-off of Dartmouth's Resource Policy Center, RSG founders Tom Adler, Colin High, and Dennis Meadows pioneered a new consultancy model: combine academic rigor with high-impact government and business projects.
-Their vision was to foster sound decision-making rooted in serious data analysis.
+Their vision was to foster sound decision-making rooted in serious data analysis to address “resource” constraints with complex “systems” (hence, Resource Systems Group).
 Ken Kaliski was hired as the first associate.